Orb web spiders or orb-weavers

 Genus Agalenatea

-The Agalenatea redii is the single European member of this genus.
-The male spider is between 3.5 and 4.5 mm, the female 5.5 - 7 mm.
 It has an almost circular body and can be identified by the v-sign at the front end of the abdomen.

-This spider can be very variable in color.
+This spider is very variable in colour.

 Agalenatea redii Agalenatea redii